 Simple pain relief

 While paracetamol can be tried, non-steroidal anti-inflammatory medicines (NSAIDs) are now considered first line.
 If there is concern around potential side effects, such as in the elderly or in patients with reflux, then topical NSAIDs can be tried.
-Discuss your pain management with your doctor as you may need stronger medication to manage your pain as well as learning to change the way you think about, and react, to pain.
+There are other medicines available including a cream to rub on the joint (capsaicin), antidepressants and stronger painkillers.
+Discuss your pain management and potential side effects with your doctor.
+It can be very helpful to learn to change the way you think about, and react, to pain.

 Transcutaneous electrical nerve stimulation (TENS) uses a machine that may help ease the pain caused by your osteoarthritis.
 It works by numbing the nerve endings in your spinal cord which control pain, so you can no longer feel it.
 Treatment with TENS is usually arranged by a physiotherapist.
 Small electrical pads (electrodes) are applied to the skin over your affected joint.
 These deliver small pulses of electricity from the TENS machine.
 Your physiotherapist can advise on the strength of the pulses and how long your treatment lasts.